-At Droit & Croissance / Rules for Growth Institute, an independent think-tank working for the diffusion of the Law & Economics movement, we are mindful of our duty of transparency.
-We therefore make public all information relating to our funding, the destination of our resources and our activities..
+At Droit & Croissance / Rules for Growth Institute, as an independent research institute that works to disseminate economic analysis of legal questions, we acknowledge our duty to be transparent.
+We make public all information relating to our funding, our spending, and our activities.

-The Rules for Growth Institute aims to serve the public interest in a non-partisan way.
-Its Ethics Committee, chaired by Bernard DESOLNEUX and composed of Jacques DELPLA, Isabelle ROUX-CHENU, Thomas PHILIPPON and Delphine D’AMARZIT, aims to enforce the Rules for Growth Institute Code of Ethics which implies principles and practices of good conduct.
+The Rules for Growth Institute aims to serve the common good non-partisan research and advocacy.
+Our Ethics Committee, chaired by Bernard DESOLNEUX and composed of Isabelle ROUX-CHENU and Thomas PHILIPPON, enforces the Rules for Growth Code of Ethics, a set of principles and rules of conduct (in French) that each of its members must follow.

 Its missions includes: